Postgraduate Research: How to Apply

 A brief overview, which cites a more detailed project proposal may suffice for applications which are linked to a funded project that has already been subject to rigorous external review.

 Applications which have not been discussed with a named DCU academic supervisor will not be assessed or progressed.
-Although you may consult numerous DCU staff in investigating the opportunity to secure a research position at DCU, you must get permission from a potential supervisor before making a formal application, via PAC, to the University.
+Although you may consult numerous DCU staff in investigating the opportunity to secure a research position at DCU, you must obtain permission from a potential supervisor before making a formal application online.

-As well as the research project, you should also discuss the following with your potential supervisor:
+As well as the research project, you should also discuss the following points with your potential supervisor:

 1. Do you meet the DCU Entry Requirements?

 Postgraduate students registering for a programme of research at DCU are normally placed on the 'PhD-track register' in the first instance.
 Following a transfer process (usually in the second year) they are transferred to the 'PhD register' (at this stage it is also possible to submit for assessment as a Masters candidate, instead of continuing to examination at doctorate level).
-It is also possible to initially apply directly for a Masters by Research.
+It is also possible to initially apply directly for a Master's by Research degree.

 2. Do you meet DCU English Language requirements?

 Non-native speakers of English will be required to provide evidence of their English language competency as part of their application.
 If your application is successful you will require a formal English qualification for visa purposes.
 Full details on the English language requirements can be found on our International Office web pages.